|Balfour Beatty Living Places

-We are constructing a new park and ride facility to ease congestion in Reading town centre.
+We constructed a park and ride facility to ease congestion in Reading town centre.

-The project includes earthworks, drainage, lighting, surfacing and the access road for the new car park.
+The project included earthworks, reinforced concrete structures, drainage, lighting, surfacing and the access road for the new car park.

 - Site set-up, including traffic management, vegetation and site clearance

-- Drainage installations: three attenuation tanks, 12 inspection chambers and associated gullies
+- Drainage installations: 1,200m ducting, three attenuation tanks, 12 inspection chambers and associated gullies

-- Construction of 133m cantilever retaining wall 6m high
+- Construct 133m cantilever retaining wall 6m high

-- Construction of access road (sub base, capping, asphalt and kerbs)
+- Construct access road (sub base, capping, asphalt and kerbs)

-- Landscaping including seeding, tree planting, and installation of a ‘living wall’
+- Landscaping, including seeding, tree planting, and installation of a ‘living wall’ and ‘living fence’.

 ‘We look after each other’